 The General Plan’s Housing Element is the City of San Diego’s housing plan.
 The City of San Diego, along with all California cities and counties, is required to adequately plan to meet the housing needs of everyone in the community, and to update its plan every eight years.
-The State estimates each County’s housing needs for all income groups for the upcoming eight years through the Regional Housing Needs Assessment (RHNA).
-Each County then determines how much housing needs to be produced for each City and the unincorporated areas of the County.
-RHNA is a required part of the Housing Element that establishes the City’s share of the County’s estimated housing needs for all income groups over the course of the Housing Element cycle.
+The foundation for the Housing Element is the Regional Housing Needs Assessment (RHNA), in which the State estimates each region’s housing needs for all income groups for the upcoming eight years.
+Each region (for San Diego, the region is all of San Diego County) then determines how much of the region's total housing needs to be produced for each city and county in the region.
+The City of San Diego's RHNA target for the 2021-2029 Housing Element period is 108,036 homes.
+This goal is further broken down by income group.

 The City is currently updating the Housing Element for the next eight-year planning period (2021-2029).
 This is the sixth update to the Housing Element, and is referred to as the 6th Cycle.
-For the 6th Cycle Housing Element, the City must identify enough potentially developable land zoned for residential use to meet the City’s new RHNA capacity/production target and develop policies and programs that create opportunities to increase housing production.
+For the 6th Cycle Housing Element, the City must identify enough potentially developable land zoned for residential use to meet the City’s new RHNA capacity/production target and must develop policies and programs that create opportunities to increase housing production.

-Draft Housing Element for Public Review
+Draft Housing Element

 City of San Diego staff are happy to announce the release of the Draft 6th Cycle Housing Element, which incorporates the input gathered from a wide range of San Diegans.
 Upon adoption, this plan will be used to guide future housing-related planning decisions through implementation steps designed to meet the identified goals, objectives, and policies.
 Consistent with the City's General Plan and its City of Villages Strategy, the Draft Housing Element aims to increase housing opportunities while enhancing the transportation and land use connection through an improved jobs-housing balance, and creating more compact and walkable communities.